 - Michigan J. Frog (1955)

-In addition to Blanc, there were many other talented voice actors who contributed to the Looney Tunes franchise.
+In addition to Blanc, many other talented voice actors contributed to the Looney Tunes franchise.
 June Foray, for example, was a prolific voice actor who worked on numerous cartoons and provided the voice for memorable secondary characters like Granny and Witch Hazel.

 The artists behind Looney Tunes were just as important as the voice actors in creating the franchise’s unique look and feel.
 The most well-known artist associated with Looney Tunes is undoubtedly Chuck Jones, who created many of the most iconic characters, including Road Runner, Wile E. Coyote, Marvin The Martian, and Pepe Le Pew.
 Other notable artists who worked on the franchise include Tex Avery, Bob Clampett, and Friz Freleng.
 Together, these artists and voice actors helped to create a legacy that has endured for over 80 years and continues to delight audiences of all ages to this day.